 Redirect student to lesson texts for supporting information.
-Provide partner for additional support as needed.
+Provide a partner for them if additional support is needed.
+Direct partners to verbally discuss each question as they complete it.

 Provide support for understanding key words and dates needed to place events on timeline.